 1. Know Your Numbers and Data

 Every claim you make should be backed by data.
 Know your preclinical results, market size estimates, financial projections, and timelines inside out.
-If you reference a statistic or study, have the source handy.
-Investors will often dig deeper if they sense uncertainty or exaggeration.
+Have sources ready if you reference a statistic or study.
+Investors may dig deeper if they sense uncertainty or exaggeration.

 2. Build a Clear, Cohesive Narrative